LITUATUI/pushevs.com/content/posts/pedro/2024-07-02-byd-seagull-gets-5-seats.md

 BYD Colombia's technical documents now show the BYD Dolphin Mini only available with 5 seats.
 However, we still don't know if the 4 and 5 seat versions will be sold side-by-side in other markets.

-Brazil will soon also get this 5 seat version - that has been long awaited by brazilian potential costumers.
+Brazil will soon also get this 5 seat version - that has been long awaited by brazilian potential customers.

 Having only 4 seats and the extremely soft rear suspension were the main complains in Brazil.